-The Systems Team is tasked to manufacture and install all electrical circuitry and assemblies, as well as to handle most coding and communications work.
-This includes the base station, autonomous system, and all other electrical subsystems.
+The Systems Team is tasked with designing and installing all electrical circuitry and components, in addition to handling most programming and communications work.
+This includes the base station, autonomous operating logic, and all electrical subsystems.

 Our team members this semester are: